-During your research phase you need to look around at other successful gaming channels and think about the bits you like and the bits you don’t like.
+During your research phase, you need to look around at other successful gaming channels and think about the bits you like and the bits you don’t like.

 What parts of other people’s gaming channels do you want to emulate and what do you want to avoid?

-Another way that this can help is by leaving genuine comments of encouragement on other channels, build relationships with other gamers and those who share your interests.
+Another way that this can help is by leaving genuine comments of encouragement on other channels, and build relationships with other gamers and those who share your interests.